OpenAI Agents

 Overview

 OpenAI Agents is a lightweight framework for creating agentic workflows using agent swarms, handoffs, and tool use.
-Confident AI also allows you to trace OpenAI Agent workflows with one line of code.
+Confident AI lets you trace OpenAI Agent workflows with one line of code.

 Tracing Quickstart